This article can be read in Spanish here.

 Oh yeah, is that so.
 Well where did it go?
 Because men make a mint off women.

 This is why survivor organisations like SPACE International promote the criminalisation of pimps and sex buyers.
 This “Nordic” model means that men about to abuse their economic privilege to take advantage of women’s lack thereof, are recognised as rapists and issued fines instead.
 Those fines help fund exit services for women in prostitution.
 That is where prostitution survivors believe we must begin, when it comes to wealth redistribution: with those worst harmed and abused by the system that impoverishes women, survivors of the sex trade.

 As Cherry Smiley points out, the sex trade is an instrument of colonisation, and indigenous women are disproportionately affected by its harms and predation.
-In New Zealand, 15% of women are Māori, yet in our country’s fully decriminalised sex trade, a whole 32% of prostituted persons are Māori.
+In New Zealand, around 15% of women are Māori, yet in our country’s fully decriminalised sex trade, a whole 31% of prostituted persons are Māori.
 There is a narrative gaining traction in New Zealand (what Mary Daly would call a ‘patriarchal reversal’) that it is “racist” to critique prostitution, because of the Māori and Pacific women within the industry.
 Yet remember that demand for prostitution comes from wealthy, white men.
 In 2017, we are still being coached to believe that indigenous women are somehow innately predisposed to being subjected to the abuses of wealthy, white men.